WhatsApp Alternative for Enterprises

 Since the General Data Protection Regulation (GDPR) laws were instated, organisations that take EU customer data that rely on WhatsApp for business GDPR use can be fined for mishandling consumer data.
 GDPR compliance requires companies to uphold certain security standards, including the Right to be Forgotten, Data Portability, Privacy by Design, the Right to Access, and the Transfer of Data.
 Many consumer applications fall short on all or most of these legally required aspects.When using WhatsApp for business GDPR regulations are most likely broken.
 But why?

 Malicious Security Attacks

 Software that is created with consumers in mind is typically hazardous because security is not normally integrated into these types of applications.
 Recent events of data breaches from those applications are attesting to this.
 It’s imperative for GDPR and data protection that they become secure.
 The frequency of malicious mobile attacks is only expected to increase, and it’s becoming even more problematic to protect mobile devices.

 Alarmingly, a high number of security professionals (64%) have stated that they would not be capable of stopping a cyber attack on mobile platforms due to the limitations surrounding mobile devices.
-The same study found that more than 1/3 of organizations do not sufficiently secure business mobile devices, yet they feel that the cost of data loss is comparable or even more dangerous than laptops and desktops.
+The same study found that more than 1/3 of organisations do not sufficiently secure business mobile devices, yet they feel that the cost of data loss is comparable or even more dangerous than laptops and desktops.